-Freedom of choice and the right to respectfully express views and beliefs.
+At SMAAA, individual liberty is incorporated throughout our school life.
+Freedom of choice and the right to respectfully express views and beliefs is apparent throughout our curriculum.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our children to make choices safely; for example:

 - choices about how they record their learning;